Mixed mode oscillations in a conceptual climate model: Analyzing the System

 \subsection{The Layer Problem}

 To begin the analysis, we rescale the time variable $s$ by $\epsilon^{-1}$ to obtain the system

-where the prime (') denotes $d/d\tau$ and $\tau = \epsilon^{-1} s$.
+where the prime (') denotes $d/d\tau$, and $\tau = \epsilon^{-1} s$ is the fast time-scale (while $s$ is the slow time-scale).
 As long as $\epsilon > 0$, the new system \eqref{xpF}-\eqref{zpF} is equivalent to \eqref{xp}-\eqref{zp} in the sense that the paths of trajectories are unchanged---they are merely traced with different speeds.
 However, in the singular limit (i.e. as $\epsilon \rightarrow 0$) the systems are different.

 When $\epsilon = 0$, the system \eqref{xpF}-\eqref{zpF} becomes

 which is called the {\it layer problem.} Notice that the dynamics in the $y$ and $z$ directions are trivial.
 The {\it critical manifold},